 If my application for visa is denied, how long should I wait to reapply for a visa?

 You may reapply for a visa any time by scheduling a new interview.
-You will have to submit new visa application forms, and pay a new visa application fee.
-You may wish to wait to reapply until your circumstances have changed since a new interview will once again consist of an evaluation of your social, professional, economic, and financial ties to Brazil.
+You will have to submit a new visa application form and pay a new visa application fee.
+You may wish to wait to reapply until your circumstances have changed.
+For more information, visit the visa denials page.

 Does it help my application if a U.S. Citizen sponsors my application for a visitor’s visa?